 9. The Caganer, Spain

+The word ‘caganer’ means ‘the shitter’ in Catalan, which is one of the most original elements of Christmas traditions.
 In the Catalan region of Spain, nativity scenes frequently have an unusual addition.
 The Caganer can be found tucked away into a small corner and is traditionally a man with his pants rolled down and caught in the act of defecation.
-Though his origins have been lost in time, he started to appear in the 18th century and can often be found wearing traditional clothing and hats.
+There are several explanations for the origin of Christmas traditions here.
+Though its origins have been lost in time, he started to appear in the 18th century and can often be found wearing traditional clothing and hats.
 Now, you can even find Caganer versions of popular celebrities.
+People believed that the deposition is the fertilization of the earth with which it became fertile and yields food, hence joy and happiness came in with Christmas.

 10. Spider Webs, Ukraine